stuttgart-things/manage-filesystem/README.md

 # Ansible Role: manage-filesysten
-This ansible role can handel repartitioning (LVM) with filesystem resizing support.
+This ansible role can handle repartitioning (LVM) with filesystem resizing support.
 For example, you can simply expand the LVM after enlarging the vhd.

 ## Example playbooks to use this role